Rocket engines may cause a rumble Saturday - Picayune Item

 During the test, data will be captured by thousands of sensors on the core stage and on the engines that will be put into graphs and control charts so engineers can ensure every valve opened and closed exactly as expected.

 Within three days after the test, engineers will get to look at overviews of that data to make sure all of the test objectives were met.
-Then the core stage will be removed from the test stand and barged to Kennedy Space Center where it can be integrated with other components, including the Orion Capsule and solid rocket boosters.
+Then the core stage will be removed from the test stand and barged to Kennedy Space Center where it can be integrated with other components of the SLS, including the Orion Capsule and solid rocket boosters.

 Toward the end of the year, the SLS rocket should launch uncrewed from Kennedy Space Center as a final demonstration that all systems of the rocket are working together.
 If that is successful, the next mission will include astronauts.